VladSung/ws-chat/README.md

 npm install ws
 ```

-//copy this code and paste to index.js
+Copy this code and paste to index.js
 ```const WebSocketServer = require('ws').Server;

 var clients = new Set();